dario-ramos/housing_scrapper/README.md

 `pip3 install -r requirements.txt`

+In Linux, this might fail if you don't have some libraries.
+Install them like this in Debian-like distros:

+`sudo apt-get install libxml2-dev libxmlsec1-dev`

 ## Configuration

 There's a `configuration.sample.yml` that you can use as a template for your configuration.
 Copy that file to a new one in the root folder and name it `configuration.yml`